Certiman/vue-solid-pod/README.md

 ## Main objectives

-- [X] Reproduce the POD tutorial app using a front-end framework, 100%.
+- [X] Reproduce the POD tutorial app (all functions) using a front-end framework.
-- [X] Use reactive components in order to collect and visualize the reading List (items)
+- [X] Use reactive components in order to collect and visualize the reading List (items).
+- [X] Allow for the removal of the book items and update the Pod.
-- [X] Additionally, allow for downloading the existing reading List FROM the POD and update the UI
+- [X] Additionally, allow for downloading the existing reading List FROM the POD and update the UI.
 - [X] Also, allow for SHACL-FORM based input of a new book, and append the data into the data resource for the reading List.
 - [ ] For books added via the SHACL-FORM, allow for a Solid Pod based delete.
 - [ ] For existing books, allow for a pre-filled form in order to complement them.

+Some technical details are discussed [here](./src/shapes/addition.md).

 ## Recommended IDE Setup